hdorgeval/release-checker/README.md

 if you want to run only specific checkers, use the command-line options specific to these checkers.

-### --customize-sensitivedata (unreleased)
+### --customize-sensitivedata

 Customize the sensitive or useless data checker.
-This will create a `.sensitivedata` that you can customize to fit your needs.
+This will create, in the current directory, a `.sensitivedata` file that you can customize to fit your needs.

 ```sh
 npx release-checker --customize-sensitivedata